syl20bnr/spacemacs-elpa-mirror/melpa/ssh-deploy-readme.txt

-By setting the variables (globally, per directory or per file): ssh-deploy-root-local,ssh-deploy-root-remote, ssh-deploy-on-explicit-save you can setup a directory for SSH or FTP deployment.
+By setting the variables (globally, per directory or per file): ssh-deploy-root-local,ssh-deploy-root-remote, ssh-deploy-on-explicit-save you can setup a directory for TRAMP deployment.

 For asynchronous transfers you need to setup ~/.netrc or key-based authorization or equivalent for automatic authentication.